Real Estate Services for Our Sellers in Downtown Phoenix, Central Phoenix and Metro-Phoenix

 Some Buyer’s are under the false pretense that a home inspection is for the purpose of creating a long punch list that will be remedied by the Seller.
 They are potentially setting themselves up for a contentious sale.
 This can be upsetting to the Seller.
 So, I will make sure that this process is fair and ethical.
 Not letting the Buyer’s inspection be an opportunity to change the agreed upon contract terms is an art.

 Rest assured, I will not let a Buyer’s party take advantage of you during the Buyer’s Inspection Notice and Seller’s Response.

 OTHER WAYS I HELP YOU SELL YOUR HOME IN PHOENIX, AZ

 There is a wide variety of additional ways I help make my clients life easier.
-For example, if your home is vacant or becomes vacant at any point during the listing and through the sale, I will constantly check on it to make sure all is well no matter where the home is which hopefully gives you a peace of mind.
+For example, if your home is vacant or becomes vacant during the listing and through the sale, I will constantly check on it.
+Making sure all is well no matter where the home is, will give you a peace of mind.

-Probably most importantly, the representation you will get from me is top notch.
-The relations I have with other agents is superb as I build positive rapports with other agents and people in general.
-I am an excellent, hard core, top-notch negotiator and will guide you through the transaction and strategy from beginning to end.
+Probably most importantly, when Selling Historic Phoenix homes, is the representation you will get from me is top notch.
+The relations I have with other agents is superb.
+Building positive rapports with other agents and people in general is critical.
+I’m an excellent, hard core, top-notch negotiator and will guide you through the transaction and strategy from beginning to end.
 I don’t just list and walk away.